 Late in the afternoon, Superintendent of Police Javion Green was shuffling through papers at his office in the Public Safety Headquarters on South Michigan Avenue when the operator rang him.

-"Superintendent Green, I have Ms. Natalie Rumsfort from the Sun-Times on the phone.
+"Superintendent Green, I have Ms. Natalie Rumsfort from the Sentinel on the phone.
 She wants to speak to you."

 "Thanks, Beth.
 Put her through."

-"Superintendent Green, this is Natalie Rumsfort of the Sun-Times.
+"Superintendent Green, this is Natalie Rumsfort of the Sentinel.
 As a courtesy to you, I'd like to advise you that we are running a story tonight about the murder of Officer Williams nine days ago.
 It will be online tonight and in print tomorrow."

 "Fair enough, Natalie.
 What are you planning to report?"

 "That there was another undercover officer involved.
-A woman, whom the police force is calling 'the angel,' not only saved the undercover officer's life but subdued both perps, bound them with cable ties, and then ran away.
-That the perps are believed to be Albanians.”"
+A woman, whom the police force is calling 'the angel,' not only saved the undercover officer's life but subdued both perps, bound them with cable ties, and then ran away.”

 "I admire your investigative work, Ms. Rumsfort.
 It’s an ongoing murder investigation, so I can't say much.
 However, your information is accurate.
 We don't know who this woman is."